 Winter is a popular time to stock up on logs, kindling and combustible fuel, but if you're new to owning a property with a traditional fireplace or boiler, then you may be wondering which type of fuel is best to buy, more value for money and makes the least amount of mess.

-GardenSite sell a range of fuel including kiln dried logs, eco-briquette heat logs, heat pellets and peat briquettes.
+GardenSite sells a range of fuel including kiln dried logs, eco-briquette heat logs, heat pellets and peat briquettes.
 Offering great value for money and heat-efficient ways heat your home or garden.
-Whether you require your fuel in nets, half pallets or full pallets, we have plenty of options available to get it delivered direct to your home ready to use.
+Whether you require your fuel in nets, half pallets or full pallets, we have plenty of options available to get it delivered directly to your home ready to use.

 To help our customers choose the right fuel for them, read on for our handy guide which explains the features, heat output and residue of each type - all the important things you should know before choosing the one for you!